reactor/reactor-core/README.md

     }
 ```

-## Start
+## Getting Started

-New to Reactive Programming or Bored of reading already ?
+New to Reactive Programming or bored of reading already ?
 Try the [Introduction to Reactor Rx Lite hands-on](https://github.com/reactor/lite-rx-api-hands-on) !

 ## Flux